Brazilian Portuguese: Vowels

 The main difference among the dialects of Brazilian Portuguese is the frequent presence or absence of open vowels in unstressed syllables.
 In dialects of the South and Southeast, unstressed ⟨e⟩ and ⟨o⟩ (when they are not reduced to /[i]/ and /[u]/) are pronounced as the close-mid vowels /[e]/ and /[o]/.
 Thus, operação (operation) and rebolar (to shake one's body) may be pronounced /[opeɾaˈsɐ̃w̃]/ and /[ʁeboˈla(ʁ)]/.
 Open-mid vowels can occur only in the stressed syllable.
 An exception is in the formation of diminutives or augmentatives.
-For example, cafézinho (demitasse coffee) and bolinha (little ball) are pronounced with open-mid vowels although these vowels are not in stressed position.
+For example, cafezinho (demitasse coffee) and bolinha (little ball) are pronounced with open-mid vowels although these vowels are not in stressed position.

 Meanwhile, in accents of the Northeast and North, in patterns that have not yet been much studied, the open-mid vowels /[ɛ]/ and /[ɔ]/ can occur in unstressed syllables in a large number of words.
 Thus, the above examples would be pronounced /[ɔpɛɾaˈsɐ̃w̃]/ and /[ʁɛbɔˈla(ʁ)]/.

 Another difference between Northern/Northeastern dialects and Southern/Southeastern ones is the pattern of nasalization of vowels before ⟨m⟩ and ⟨n⟩.
 In all dialects and all syllables, orthographic ⟨m⟩ or ⟨n⟩ followed by another consonant represents nasalization of the preceding vowel.
 But when the ⟨m⟩ or ⟨n⟩ is syllable-initial (i.e. followed by a vowel), it represents nasalization only of a preceding stressed vowel in the South and Southeast, as compared to nasalization of any vowel, regardless of stress, in the Northeast and North.
 A famous example of this distinction is the word banana, which a Northeasterner would pronounce /[bɐ̃ˈnɐ̃nɐ]/, while a Southerner would pronounce /[baˈnɐ̃nɐ]/.

 Vowel nasalization in some dialects of Brazilian Portuguese is very different from that of French, for example.
 In French, the nasalization extends uniformly through the entire vowel, whereas in the Southern-Southeastern dialects of Brazilian Portuguese, the nasalization begins almost imperceptibly and then becomes stronger toward the end of the vowel.
-In this respect it is more similar to the nasalization of Hindi-Urdu (see Anusvara).
 In some cases, the nasal archiphoneme even entails the insertion of a nasal consonant such as /[m, n, ŋ, ȷ̃, w̃, ɰ̃]/ (compare Polish phonology), as in the following examples: